BARC Animal Shelter and Adoptions

 - Commits unprovoked acts in a place other than an enclosure in which the dog was being kept and that was reasonably certain to prevent the dog from leaving the enclosure on its own and those acts cause a person to reasonably believe that the dog will attack and cause bodily injury to that person.

 - To begin the process, a person must make a complaint to BARC, in the form of a sworn statement, that a dog (or dogs) living within the city limits is dangerous.
-Please complete this affidavit (.pdf).
+Please complete the affidavit at https://www.houstontx.gov/barc/pdfs/Dangerous_Dog_Affidavit.pdf

-- Upon completion of our investigation, if BARC determines that sufficient grounds exist to declare a dog dangerous, BARC will issue a written order to the dog owner for the dog to be impounded at the BARC animal shelter pending a hearing with the City of Houston’s Administrative Hearing Official.
-BARC will then refer the matter to the Hearing Official for further adjudication.
+Upon completion of our investigation, if BARC determines that sufficient grounds exist to declare a dog dangerous, BARC will issue a written order to the dog owner.